tony-engineering/dagster-snowflake-dbt-demo/README.md

 - **Cloud-Native**: Leverages Snowflake's elastic compute and storage
 - **Data Quality**: Built-in testing and validation at every step
 - **Observability**: Comprehensive monitoring and lineage tracking
+- **Automated CI/CD**: Dagger-powered continuous integration with comprehensive testing

+## CI/CD Pipeline

+This project includes a robust CI/CD pipeline powered by Dagger that runs on every push and pull request:

+- **🔍 Code Linting**: Black, Ruff, and isort for code quality
+- **🧪 Testing**: Pytest for unit and integration tests
+- **✅ Dagster Validation**: Ensures all assets and definitions load correctly
+- **🔨 dbt Validation**: Validates SQL models and compilation
+- **🛡️ Security Scanning**: Safety and Bandit for dependency and code security

+The CI pipeline uses an in-memory DuckDB database for dbt validation, requiring no external dependencies.

 ## Getting Started